LeSourdsville Lake Amusement Park: 1990s

 On January 8, 1990, an electrical fire broke out in the Bathhouse and Stardust Gardens Ballroom.
 The result was over $5 million in losses, including a first aid office, arcade, games building, locker rooms and food concessions.
 Ride parts and cars from the Rock-O-Plane, Flying Scooters, Bumper Buggy and two kiddie rides were destroyed.
 The park quickly enlisted the assistance of local labor unions to rebuild the area in time for the April opening with payment to come later in the summer.
 By May, a new 300-seat indoor/outdoor food court, an arcade, a Dodgem' ride and a refurbished Flying Scooter ride reopened on the site of the fire.
 Meanwhile, the park began experiencing problems with its insurance company regarding its multimillion-dollar claim.
-To make matters worse, Ron Berni, a longtime fixture at the park and son of owner Howard Berni, had been offered a position at Kentucky Kingdom in Louisville, Kentucky.
-He reluctantly accepted the offer with the backing of his father.

 The hiring of local students and senior citizens was always a challenge because of the keen competition of other attractions in the area.
 To help alleviate that problem, the park entered into an agreement with a Mexican college to hire Mexican students for the summer.
 The plan quickly fell apart and the park experienced a lot of negative media coverage regarding claims by the students of poor living conditions in their dorms and illegal working conditions.
 The local unions, who normally booked their picnics at the park, suddenly canceled their lucrative picnic outings due to the allegations and the park began a deep decline in attendance and revenue.
 By the end of season, attendance reached an all-time low of just under 200,000.
 The park then learned that its insurance company would only pay $3 million in claims, leaving the park to pick up the remaining $2 million in expenses.
 In December, the park was forced to file for Chapter 11 bankruptcy.